NordicHPC/git-pr/README.md

   using the same type of logic as `git push` uses.
 In general, it does the right thing if you have just pushed a named branch.
 If you have pushed a detached head, you must give the branch name when using this command.
-(This will eventually be extended to support Gitlab, etc. - for now opening a merge request can be done in the `git pr push -r` command)  `-d` creates a draft pull request.
+(Gitlab pull requests are done within `git pr push`)  `-d` creates a draft pull request.

 * `git pr rm $branch_name ...`: Remove named branches, both locally and on inferred_origin.